The Story of Mary Rabagliati and People the World Forgot

 “We volunteers couldn’t hope to help if we became stale intellectually.
 If we let ourselves wallow in miserable feelings about the misery of poverty, we’d stagnate and become stunted with nothing left to offer anyone.
 In order to offer something to families in poverty, we had to convince them that they deserve to be part of the world.
 They deserve paintings and music.
 They deserve the stars, and everything on earth. […] We invited them to use us volunteers for whatever they dreamt of accomplishing.
 These families could invent their own projects and change their destiny.”

-To make known Mary’s thirty years of action alongside people in extreme poverty, I am now writing a book called Quiet Revolution: The Story of Mary Rabagliati and People the World Forgot.
-Paul Maréchal is another ATD Fourth World volunteer who has been motivated to spread Mary’s story.
+To make known Mary’s thirty years of action alongside people in extreme poverty, I am now writing a book called Joyous Revolution: The Girl from Guildford and People the World Forgot.
+[Publication pending] Paul Maréchal is another ATD Fourth World volunteer who has been motivated to spread Mary’s story.
 Thanks to his artistic talent, we have begun excerpting several chapters to present them with visual animation.